GoBBit/GoBBit/readme.md

 ### Installation

+First of all install and configure Golang, then:

-1. Clone this repository and rename the folder to GoBBit if it is not the name.
+1. Clone this repository (in $GOPATH/src) and rename the folder to GoBBit if it is not the name.
 2. Install and configure MongoDB
 3. Run the install script `install.sh` to install all the dependencies.
-4. Compile using Makefile `make`
+4. Compile using Makefile.
+For example: `make install` will compile and generate a binary called GoBBit in **$GOPATH/bin**.
-5. Configure Enviroment variables to configure the database and others params.
-(See: https://github.com/GoBBit/GoBBit/blob/master/server/api.go#L35 and https://github.com/GoBBit/GoBBit/blob/master/db/db.go#L26)
+5. Configure the forum using the configure_example.json file and renaming to config.json.
+(See: https://github.com/GoBBit/GoBBit/blob/master/config/config.go).

+Then, you can run using `-c` param to provide a configuration file if the name is not "config.json" or it isn't in the actual directory.
+Example: `bin/gobbit -c path/to/config.json`

 ### Forum UI